CloudLabs-Samples/EduLabs/Demo/aws/demo-v1.md

     ![](images/ohioregion.png)

-5. Now, you can deploy the resources that you want for the lab tasks.
+5. Now, you can deploy the resources that are required for the lab tasks.